ichbinwilly/UnderTheHoodCSharp/UnderTheHoodCSharp/DynamicLoadAssembly/README.md

 ## AddSumLibrary Example

 The following is to create a library project.
 As you build the project, you will get a dll file.
 Let's say "AddSumLibrary.dll".
+Next, create a new console project to consume the dll.
 And we want to load assembly dynamically, and invoke the GetSum() to get the result.
 ```csharp
 namespace AddSumLibrary
 {